drshahizan/software-engineering/materials/mod3.md

 of the project and the stakeholders involved.
 It is important to carefully consider the trade-offs and benefits of each approach and choose the approach that is best suited to achieving the project's goals.

+## Comparison between Plan-Driven and Agile Development:

+### Plan-Driven Development:

+• Emphasizes planning and control

+• Detailed plan is developed at the beginning of the project

+• Focus on following the plan and adhering to a strict schedule

+• Works best when the project has a clear and well-defined scope, fixed budget, and strict timeline

+• Focus on predictive approach

+• Requires a lot of documentation and up-front planning

+• Changes to the plan are costly and require extensive review and approval

+• Emphasizes specialization and division of labor

+• Generally follows a waterfall or V-model approach

+• Quality is measured by adherence to the plan and specifications

+### Agile Development:

+• Emphasizes flexibility and adaptability

+• Project is broken down into small, manageable pieces

+• Focus on delivering value to the customer quickly and frequently

+• Works best when the project requirements are unclear or subject to change